pixincreate/Vanced/README.md

 # Vanced (Sleep, brother)
+### Read [FAQs](https://github.com/pixincreate/Vanced/blob/main/FAQs.md) before taking any further step!
 Vanced will be remembered for their contribution to the world and the community.
 Their **Official sources** to get their Apps are available no more unless **you build yourself** one.
 However, there exist **Vanced** apps everywhere on the internet by means **un-official sources** and _**this is one of them**_ and hence you cannot trust the source.

 **These are the SHA-256 hashes for all Vanced apks**.
-Although it is not recommend downloading Vanced from unverifiable sources so use these to make sure that you don't end up with a tampered build. https://bit.ly/VancedHashes
+Although it is not recommend downloading Vanced from unverifiable sources so use these to **make sure that you don't end up with a tampered build**.
+https://bit.ly/VancedHashes

 This repo contains, (Thanks to [speedie](https://twitter.com/spdgmr) for archive.org and torrent links)